SamMatzko/Minetest-Secrecy/README.md

 This mod is still under development, but aims to make all kinds of secret-room-related stuff, like hidden doors/trapdoors and one-way glass.
 A big part of Secrecy's goal is to include as many default node types as is possible and useful, to maximize the secrecy of your hidden rooms!

+## Inspiration

+This mod is inspired by, and borrows code ideas from [Abriglass](https://content.minetest.net/packages/mt-mods/abriglass/).
+The hidden doors idea comes from [MyDoors](https://content.minetest.net/packages/Don/mydoors/).
+Both Abriglass and MyDoors contain lots more than just one-way glass and hidden doors.

 ## What's it got so far?

 I've completed all the one-way glass pieces using the default textures.
 This includes one-way glass for all sides, and for the top and bottom as well, for secret floors and ceilings!